 Residential Sewer Dye Testing

 If you are a homeowner, you can also face the same problem of water leaking from an unknown source.
 That’s when a sewer dye test can be performed by a plumber.
-Such a test can determine if your home’s yard drainage system is properly connected, or defective.
+This is a dye test to determine if your home’s yard drainage system is properly connected, or defective.
 You may have a combined public sewer main fronting your property.

 A combined sewer is sized to take both wastewater from home, as well as rainwater from your roof leaders, etc. On the other hand, a separate dedicated sanitary sewer only accepts blackwater from toilets and greywater.
 Most people are not familiar with the terms “blackwater” or ”greywater”.
 Greywater is considered wastewater from your home’s drains, sinks, washing machines, dishwashers, and bathtubs.
 In simple terms, it is wastewater other than from toilets that does not contain fecal matter.